hashicorp/terraform-provider-aws/website/docs/d/autoscaling_groups.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arns` - A list of the Autoscaling Groups Arns in the current region.
+* `arns` - List of the Autoscaling Groups Arns in the current region.
 * `id` - AWS Region.
-* `names` - A list of the Autoscaling Groups in the current region.
+* `names` - List of the Autoscaling Groups in the current region.